iotemylabs/appdaemon-grocy-walmart-coupons/README.md

+# Fork Information
+This fork is so that it can be a base for a coupon generation feed for Grocy https://github.com/grocy/grocy

 # Walmart Coupons
 Walmart Web Scraper written in Python 3 to extract coupon details for a store location.
 If you would like to know more about this scraper you can check it out at the blog post 'How to Scrape Coupons from Walmart using Python 3' -https://www.scrapehero.com/how-to-scrape-coupon-details-from-a-walmart-store-using-python-and-lxml/